Irving Radnor - Chairman

 Steve was born in Leeds in 1949, educated at Leeds Grammar School, and obtained a BSc in Management at Aston University in 1971, having also studied in the USA.
 He has lived in West Wickham since 1987, has been married to Sharon since 1975, and has 3 adult children.

 Steve spent his working life of over 40 years entirely in Retail Management in Department Stores, mostly at Head offices, with 29 years at Allders, 4 at TJ Hughes and 7 at The Original Factory Shop.
-Having retired at Xmas 2011, Steve became a Volunteer and Trustee with Advocacy First in May 2012, and, heads up the fundraising section of the organisation, developing new ways of adding to the funding received from the public sector.
+Having retired at Xmas 2011, Steve became a Volunteer and Trustee with Advocacy First in May 2012, and is very involved in the day to day running of the charity, developing new ways of adding to the funding received from the public sector.
 The first major event will be a Sponsored Twilight pyjama walk in Blackheath on May 17, 2013.

 As well as helping the community, Steve is a passionate supporter of Leeds United, Yorkshire Cricket, and the Leeds Rhinos.